sebinxavi/ansible-apache-installation/README.md

 ## Results

-Access the IP address of the Remote Host server in Brower and you can see the sample website.
+Access the IP address of the Remote Host server in Browser and you can see the sample website.